Highlights of the webinar:

 7. Should the proposals apply to all businesses or just large ones?

-Some Member states opt to impose mandatory obligations on companies of a certain size.
+Some Member states opt to impose mandatory obligations only on companies of a certain size.
 This means only a small number of companies are obliged to comply.
 Under Organisation for Economic Cooperation and Development (OECD) guidance, all businesses should be included under the scope, although there would be differentiated responsibility according to their influence in the supply chain.
 Participants at the webinars agreed with this approach.
 Businesses themselves have stated several times that businesses of all sizes should be included, as there’s no reason to suggest that the size of the business represents how much deforestation it imports.

 8. How will the UK decide whether a product is produced legally?

-The UK government will define which laws will be included in the scope of the regulation.
+The UK government will define which producer-country laws will be included in the scope of the regulation.
 The laws included will have to pertain to all forest risk commodities (other than timber) and be relevant to forests or other important ecosystems.